MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 </unattend>
 ```

-When completed, the `c:\share` directory on the container host be configured like this.
+When completed, the `c:\share` directory on the container host should be configured like this.

 ```
 c:\share